onobori/site-www/src/_guides/language/language-tour.md

 ### Default value

 Uninitialized variables have an initial value of `null`.
-Even variables with numeric types are initially null, because numbers—like everything else in Dart—are objects.
+Even variables with numeric types are initially null, because numbers?like everything else in Dart?are objects.

 <?code-excerpt "misc/test/language_tour/variables_test.dart (var-null-init)"?>
 {% prettify dart %}